 Institutions and businesses that are interested in enterprise class internet at the lowest price possible have limited options.
 Typically, enterprise class internet commands a premium rate due to the dedicated bandwidth component of the service.
 The lowest cost enterprise class internet plan is MegaPath's 1.5 Mb plan at \$64.00 per month, a surprisingly high cost per megabit.
-MegaPath's lowest tier offering provides the lowest cost and speed, but not the lowest unit cost of the providers surveyed.
+As can be seen in Figure 12 and Figure 13, MegaPath's lowest tier offering provides the lowest cost and speed, but not the lowest unit cost of the providers surveyed.